Karnivool & The Ocean Collective, 24th January 2023, Pumpehuset, Copenhagen, Denmark

 13. Born to Party

-It took the band a song and a half to sort out their sound, but throughout the show Kreator didn’t come across as well-oiled machine we know.
+It took the band a song and a half to sort out their sound, but throughout the show, Kreator didn’t come across as the well-oiled machine we know.
 That being said, this is Kreator and things are under control, just perhaps not to a degree we’re used to from them.
-It was not big things thou, but some of the flow of the show was not as smooth and sometimes after announcing a song the effect of starting the song was bit off, because of a slight delay or because the guitar sound was bit too low during first few notes.
+It was not big things thou, but some of the flow of the show was not as smooth and sometimes after announcing a song the effect of starting the song was a bit off, because of a slight delay or because the guitar sound was a bit too low during the first few notes.

 KREATOR SETLIST: